MontgomeryCounty tax sale program enables the

 be divided into groups consisting of approximately the same number of randomly

 selected properties.
-During the advertising period - May 16 through June 6 - and
+During the advertising period of May 15 through June 5 and

-other events deemed necessary by the County.
+other events as deemed necessary by the County.
 Therefore, the final number of

 properties within each group may be less than advertised.
 The property groups